jscodeguy/capstone/README.md

 ## User story

 - User should be able to create to-do items and see them in client
-- User should be able to check off those to-do's and get experience for them
+- User should be able to check off those to-do's and get points for them
 - User should be able to see their bought items in client
-- User should be able to spend their experience on cosmetics to deck out their crib
+- User should be able to spend their points on cosmetics to deck out their crib

 ---